Dani3lSun/docker-db-apex-dev/README.md

 **Place all downloaded files in the** [files](https://github.com/Dani3lSun/docker-db-apex-dev/tree/master/files) **directory!**

+*Note: You only need to download one Oracle Database version :) After that you will configure the version you downloaded by editing the Dockerfile*

 3. **Customize some settings to reflect your needs (optional)**

 You can change some Environment Variables directly in the [Dockerfile](https://github.com/Dani3lSun/docker-db-apex-dev/blob/master/Dockerfile):